Enjoy the Journey

 B1

-Hi, my name's Art, I started teaching ESL 39 years ago in Salamanca Spain, then continued part-time while also teaching Spanish as a graduate student at Johns Hopkins University where I received an M.A. in Hispanic Literature in 1988.
-I left another career about 11 years ago when my Venezuelan wife and I moved back to her home country, and there I also happily returned to my first career of teaching ESL.
+[use coupon artfall24 to get 10% off a package] Hi, my name's Art, I started teaching ESL 39 years ago in Salamanca Spain, then continued part-time while also teaching Spanish as a graduate student at Johns Hopkins University where I received an M.A. in Hispanic Literature in 1988.
+I left another career about 13 years ago when my Venezuelan wife and I moved back to her home country, and there I also happily returned to my first career of teaching ESL.
 I began teaching a course at the university level at the Universidad Arturo Michelena, but then realized I felt called to tutoring one student at a time.
 Many of my students were/are preparing for TOEFL, IELTS, Cambridge, NATO, or Trinity exams etc., so I have experience helping there.
 In addition I have helped some students preparing to take the test to become a U.S. citizen.
 I did 3 modules with the ICAL TEFL institute based in London towards certification in TEFL.
-The rest of their course dealt with classroom, small group, and pairs work, things that are not relevant to one o...
+The rest of their course dealt with classroom, small group, and p...

 Mi vida antes del Covid- 19 (IMPERFECTO) A-2